Using Your Card

 Patron Confidentiality

-Circulation and similar library records at KCPL that identify the patron are confidential in accordance with library policy and state law (WV Code 10-1-22).
+Circulation and similar library records at KCPL that identify the patron are confidential in accordance with library policy.
 The library respects the confidentiality of all such records regardless of the age of the patron.

 Authorization to Review Account Information